conrman/buildstack/README.md

 1. Clone/Fork repo
 2. Run `composer install`
-3. Copy `.env.example` to `.env` and update environment variables:
+3. Run `composer run-script post-root-package-install` to set up environment
-  * `DB_NAME` - Database name
-  * `DB_USER` - Database user
-  * `DB_PASSWORD` - Database password
-  * `DB_HOST` - Database host (defaults to `localhost`)
-  * `WP_ENV` - Set to environment (`development`, `staging`, `production`, etc)
-  * `WP_HOME` - Full URL to WordPress home (http://example.com)
-  * `WP_SITEURL` - Full URL to WordPress including subdirectory (http://example.com/wp)
-4. Add theme(s)
-4. Set your Nginx or Apache vhost to `/path/to/site/web/` (`/path/to/site/current/web/` if using Capistrano)
-5. Access WP Admin at `http://example.com/wp/wp-admin`
+4. Access WP Admin at `http://example.com/wp/wp-admin`

 Using Capistrano for deploys?

-### Deploying with Capistrano
+### Deploying with Flightplan

-Required Gems:

-* capistrano (> 3.1.0)
-* capistrano-composer

-These can be installed manually with `gem install <gem name>` but it's highly suggested you use [Bundler](http://bundler.io/) to manage them.
-Bundler is basically the Ruby equivalent to PHP's Composer.
-Just as Composer manages your PHP packages/dependencies, Bundler manages your Ruby gems/dependencies.
-Bundler itself is a Gem and can be installed via `gem install bundler` (sudo may be required).
+This can be installed manually with `npm install flightplan` but it's highly suggested you use [NPM](http://npmjs.org/) to manage them.
+NPM is basically the JavaScriptNode equivalent to PHP's Composer.
+Just as Composer manages your PHP packages/dependencies, NPM manages your JavaScript/Node gems/dependencies.

-The `Gemfile` in the root of this repo specifies the required Gems (just like `composer.json`).
-Once you have Bundler installed, run `bundle install` to install the Gems in the `Gemfile`.
-When using Bundler, you'll need to prefix the `cap` command with `bundle exec` as seen below (this ensures you're not using system Gems which can cause conflicts).

-See http://capistranorb.com/documentation/getting-started/authentication-and-authorisation/ for the best way to set up SSH key authentication to your servers for password-less (and secure) deploys.

 ### Deployment Steps

-1. Edit your `config/deploy/` stage/environment configs to set the roles/servers and connection options.
+1. Edit your `flightplan.js` environment configs to set the roles/servers and connection options.
-2. Before your first deploy, run `bundle exec cap <stage> deploy:check` to create the necessary folders/symlinks.
+2. run `fly deploy:<environment>`
-3. Add your `.env` file to `shared/` in your `deploy_to` path on the remote server for all the stages you use (ex: `/srv/www/example.com/shared/.env`)
+3. Add your `.env` file to `shared/` in your `shared` path on the remote server for all the stages you use (ex: `/srv/www/example.com/shared/.env`)
-4. Run the normal deploy command: `bundle exec cap <stage> deploy`
-5. Enjoy one-command deploys!
+4. Enjoy one-command deploys!

-* Edit stage/environment configs in `config/deploy/` to set the roles/servers and connection options.

 ## Documentation

 ### Folder Structure

 ```
-├── Capfile
 ├── composer.json
 ├── config
 │   ├── application.php
-│   ├── deploy
-│   │   ├── staging.rb
-│   │   └── production.rb
-│   ├── deploy.rb
 │   ├── environments
 │   │   ├── development.php
 │   │   ├── staging.php